Skip to content

 • Step 4: Utilize provided FHIR Tooling or Libraries

-• Validation: Use g3t utilities meta validate to validate the transformed data against FHIR specifications to ensure compliance and accuracy.
+• Validation: Use g3t meta validate to validate the transformed data against FHIR specifications to ensure compliance and accuracy.

 • Step 5: Import into FHIR-Compatible System